The Definitive Guide

 That’s partly why some help desk vendors now offer add-on knowledge bases for their customers.
 Zendesk’s Guide is one example – but you can’t use this knowledge base software without being a Zendesk customer.
 You have to pay for the full software stack before you can use Guide.

-Some companies still allow you to use their add-on knowledge base with becoming a full customer, but this software isn’t as sophisticated as a dedicated knowledge base solution.
+Some companies still allow you to use their add-on knowledge base with to become a full customer, but this software isn’t as sophisticated as a dedicated knowledge base solution.

 Knowledge base software usually falls under the umbrella of Knowledge Management.
 Searching for “Knowledge Management software” on the popular review sites means you’ll probably discover many more solutions than for the specific term “knowledge base”.